Vector Network Coding Based on Subspace Codes Outperforms Scalar Linear Network Coding: Introduction

-This paper considers a widely studied family of networks, the combination networks, and several generalizations and modifications of it.
+This paper considers a widely studied family of networks, the combination networks, and several generalizations and modifications of them.
 We analyze the scalar linear and vector solutions of these networks.
 The proposed vector solutions are based on rank-metric codes and subspace codes.
-The main result of our paper is that for several of the analyzed networks, our vector solutions significantly reduce the required \emph{field size}.
+The main result of our paper is that for several of the analyzed networks, our vector solutions significantly reduce the required \emph{alphabet size}.
 In one subfamily of these networks, the scalar linear solution requires a field size $q_s = q^{(h-2)t^2/h + o(t)}$, for even $h \geq 4$, where $h$ denotes the number of messages, while we provide a vector solution of field size $q$ and dimension~$t$.
-Therefore, the achieved gap between the field size of the optimal scalar linear solution and our vector solution is $q^{(h-2)t^2/h + o(t)}$ for any even $h \geq 4$.
-Notice that throughout this paper whenever we refer to such a \emph{gap}, we mean the difference between the \emph{smallest} field size for which a scalar linear solution exists and the \emph{smallest} field size for which we can construct a vector solution.
+Such a vector solution has the same alphabet size as a scalar solution of field size $q^t$, and we denote $q_v \triangleq q^t$.
+Therefore, the achieved gap between the alphabet size of the optimal scalar linear solution and our vector solution is $q^{(h-2)t^2/h + o(t)}$ for any even $h \geq 4$.
+Notice that throughout this paper whenever we refer to such a \emph{gap}, we mean the difference between the \emph{smallest} field (alphabet) size for which a scalar linear solution exists and the \emph{smallest} alphabet size for which we can construct a vector solution, i.e., the gap is $q_s-q_v$.
 For odd $h\geq 5$, the achieved gap is $q^{(h-3)t^2/(h-1) + o(t)}$.
-To our knowledge, so far Sun \emph{et al.}~\cite{SunYangLongLi-MulticastNetworksVectorLinearCoding,SunYangLongLi-MulticastNetworksVectorLinearCoding-arxiv} has been the only work which presents such a gap, but only of constant size.
+To our knowledge, so far Sun \emph{et al.}~\cite{SunYangLongLi-MulticastNetworksVectorLinearCoding,SunYangLongLi-MulticastNetworksVectorLinearCoding-arxiv} has been the only work which presents such a gap but only of size one.
 We improve significantly upon~\cite{SunYangLongLi-MulticastNetworksVectorLinearCoding}.
-Further, the network of~\cite{SunYangLongLi-MulticastNetworksVectorLinearCoding} has a large number of messages whereas our results are based on simple networks and hold for any number of messages $h \geq 4$.
-For three messages and certain parameters, we provide a network in which the vector solution outperforms the optimal scalar linear solution, but with a smaller gap.
-For two messages, the problem is open and we conjecture that there is no advantage in the field size when vector network coding is used.
+Further, the network of~\cite{SunYangLongLi-MulticastNetworksVectorLinearCoding} has a large number of messages, whereas our results are based on simple networks and hold for any number of messages $h \geq 4$.
+For three messages and certain parameters, we provide a network in which the vector solution outperforms the optimal scalar linear solution but with a smaller gap.
+For two messages, the problem is open, and we conjecture that there is no advantage in the alphabet size when vector network coding is used.
 Finally, in the framework of~\cite{EbrahimiFragouli-AlgebraicAlgosVectorNetworkCoding}, the coding matrices for the vector solutions have to be commutative, while in our solutions they are not necessarily commutative.